mecid/mecid.github.io/_posts/2021-10-06-custom-accessibility-content-in-swiftui.md

 > To learn about the basics of accessibility in SwiftUI, take a look at my ["Accessibility in SwiftUI"](/2019/09/10/accessibility-in-swiftui/) post.

-Fortunately, SwiftUI provides a way to provide customized accessibility content with different importance using the brand new *accessibilityCustomContent* view modifier.
+Fortunately, SwiftUI provides a way to generate customized accessibility content with different importance using the brand new *accessibilityCustomContent* view modifier.
 Let's take a look at how we can use it.

 ```swift
 struct UserView: View {